 It is recommended that you floss every day as well.
 Flossing can help you to clean out the tight spaces from between the teeth.
 If you are wearing braces you can use floss threaders to get between the metal brackets.
 Flossing properly is also important to benefit the most from this exercise.
-During your next dental appointment, ask your dentist for a flossing demonstration to ensure you are getting the full benefit of using this tool.
+During your next dental appointment, ask your Langley dentist for a flossing demonstration to ensure you are getting the full benefit of using this tool.

 You should be visiting your dentist at least once every year for the exam to look for any problems with your teeth and gums.
 You may benefit from more visits if you are at a high risk of dental problems.
 However, you may benefit from just one cleaning every year if you are not at a high risk of dental problems.
 Dentists can identify and treat problems when they are detected early with dental cleanings.
-Dental cleanings should not worry you financially because dental insurance companies are covering two preventive dental visits every year for routine dental cleanings or regular checkups.
+Dental cleanings should not worry you financially because insurance companies cover two preventive dental visits yearly for routine dental cleanings or regular checkups.
 Dental insurers do not cover fluoride treatments for adults but children can benefit from the coverage.
 However, they do cover x-rays regardless of whether your dentist takes film-based or digital x-rays of your teeth and gums.

 The benefits of preventive dentistry are available to all and children in particular benefit the most because it allows their newly developing permanent teeth to erupt strong and healthy.
 Dental sealants and topical fluoride treatments help to prevent tooth decay in children’s teeth.
 As an aging adult, you can also benefit from preventive dentistry because it can help to preserve your natural teeth.
 Oral and overall health are interconnected because the mouth is a breeding ground for harmful bacteria.
 When you maintain a clean mouth you are providing benefits to your overall health.